BaileyJM02/veoir/.coursework/coursework.md

 Due to the design of Go<sup id="i2">[2](#f2)</sup> and the powerful CLI options, the source-code can be built to run on most architectures, and all well-known ones such as Darwin<sup id="i13">[13](#f13)</sup> (MacOS / iOS<sup id="i14">[14](#f14)</sup>), Linux<sup id="i14">[15](#f15)</sup>, Windows<sup id="i16">[16](#f16)</sup> and FreeBSD<sup id="i17">[17](#f17)</sup>.
 Sometimes there is a needed addition of a C compiler for architectures such as Android<sup id="i18">[18](#f18)</sup>.
 It even supports WASM<sup id="i19">[19](#f19)</sup> which allows for Go to be compiled and supported on a browser.

-> Explain why cross platform will allow me to deploy it on a server of my chosing easier and cheaply
+> Explain why cross platform will allow me to deploy it on a server of my choosing easier and cheaply

 #### Limitations

 As far a Go<sup id="i2">[2](#f2)</sup> goes there are very few technical limitations.
 However, as a project there are a few limitations surrounding the development life-cycle and 'real-world' usage.

 These are things such as including rate-limiting<sup id="i20">[20](#f20)</sup> and authorisation<sup id="i21">[21](#f21)</sup> over a public endpoint to reduce server load and prevent DDoS attacks<sup id="i22">[22](#f22)</sup> from overloading the server due to image processing tasks which are resource intensive.